 Hunting extinguishes four species of turtles in the seas of Benguela – Jornal OPaís

-Specialist Sónia Ferreira, from the Kambéu organization, recently expressed concern about the accumulation of rubbish that has occurred on the beaches of Benguela, particularly Morena beach, where her organization recently released more than a hundred baby turtles. born there.
+Specialist Sónia Ferreira, from the Kambéu organization, recently expressed concern regarding the accumulation of rubbish that has occurred on the beaches of Benguela, particularly Morena beach, where her organization recently released more than a hundred baby turtles. born there.
 Sónia maintains that, of the 5 species that abounded in the seas of Benguela, today there is only one, the olive.

 Another concern of that environmentalist has to do, fundamentally, with the consumption of turtle eggs by the population.
 She considers it necessary for citizens to be made aware of the importance of these marine animals for the ecosystem.

 “There are many obstacles they face: garbage, trawling and hunting by humans.
-One of the ways to raise awareness is to talk about trash,” he said, for whom solid waste, both on land and at sea, constitutes an attack on the survival of turtles.
+One of the ways to raise awareness is to talk regarding trash,” he said, for whom solid waste, both on land and at sea, constitutes an attack on the survival of turtles.

 According to an expert, there is a marked deficiency in the collection of solid waste on the beaches of Benguela, which has drawn the attention of those entitled to the need for a particular look at the issue of sanitation on the seafront.
 And, in this regard, he states that citizens are also called upon to take a stance in safeguarding marine species.